Libertinus: Basic font information

 Libertinus development is currently hosted at Github.
 It is also distributed at CTAN and is included in the standard TeX distribution, TeXlive.

 Characteristics

-Like Linux Libertine before it, Libertinus Serif is a proportional serif typeface inspired by 19th century book type and is intended as a replacement for the Times font family.
+Like Linux Libertine before it, Libertinus Serif is a proportional serif typeface inspired by 19th century book type and is intended as an alternative to the Times font family.

 History

 The Libertinus font project began as a fork of the Linux Libertine and Linux Biolinum fonts.
 Libertinus was forked from the 5.3.0 (2012-07-02) release of Linux Libertine fonts.
 The original impetus was to add an OpenType math companion to the Libertine font families.
-Over time it grew into a full-fledged fork addressing many of the bugs in the Libertine fonts.
+Over time, it grew into a full-fledged fork addressing many of the bugs in the Libertine fonts.

 Derivative works

 Stefan Peev forked the Libertinus Serif font to create the Common Serif font in 2022.